 -

-On gas mode, watch the flame if you can reach it.
+On gas mode, observe the flame through the access panel.
 A steady blue flame is good.
-Yellow, flickering, or no light points at the burner, orifice, or propane supply.
+Yellow, flickering, or no flame points at the burner, orifice, or propane supply.
+Stop there — don’t start probing the gas line.

 -

 Compare modes.
-Cold on electric but not gas means a gas-side problem.
-Cold on gas but not electric means an element or wiring problem.
-Dead on both, with a clean vent and a level rig, points at the board, the thermistor, or the cooling unit.
+Cools on electric but not gas means a gas-side problem.
+Cools on gas but not electric means an element or wiring problem.
+Dead on both, with clean vents and a level rig, means the board, thermistor, or cooling unit needs professional diagnosis.

 -

 Look and smell behind the unit.
-Any ammonia residue or odor means stop and call.
+Any ammonia residue or odor means stop using it, ventilate the space, and call.

 We service Dometic and Norcold absorption fridges across the Tri-Valley and listed cities.
 The $75 diagnostic is credited to the repair, and you get a written estimate before any work beyond the diagnosis.
 For standard household units, see our refrigerator repair guide and the refrigeration repair service page.